open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 and performance given in [OpenTelemetry library guidelines](../library-guidelines.md).

-## Export Pipeline Terminology
+## SDK Terminology

+The Metrics SDK provides an implementation of the Metrics API, which has terms that it uses to refer to the SDK:

+- **Meter**: An interface that supplies the OpenTelemetry Metric API, bound together with Resources and the Instrumentation Library
+- **Provider**: An interface for obtaining **Meter** instances given the Instrumentation Library.

+These terms are useful to describe the boundary between the API and the SDK, but they are API-level constructs.
+We can use API-level terms to describe the boundary between the SDK and the API, but from the API's perspective the SDK is opaque and without structure.

+This document specifies the internal structure of the default OpenTelemetry SDK in terms of its constituent parts, with terminologuy chosen to explain each part's role in exporting metric data from the input (API-level events) to the output (a metric exposition format).
-**Export Pipeline** is used to describe a whole assembly of SDK parts.
+We use the term **Export Pipeline** as a functional description of the SDK at this level.

-There are three major components of the Metrics SDK that data flows through, in order:
+There are three major components of the export pipeline that data flows through, in order:

 1. **Accumulator**: Receives metric events from the API through Instruments, computes one Accumulation per active Instrument and Label Set pair
 2. **Processor**: Receives Accumulations from the Accumulator, transforms into ExportRecordSet